 Doctors recognize allergic conjunctivitis by its typical symptoms and appearance.
 If you are suffering from allergic pink eye, an eye examination will likely reveal redness in the white of your eye and small bumps inside your eyelids.
 An eye examination will also help your doctor rule out bacterial and viral conjunctivitis.

 There is no specific diagnostic tool for this condition.
 However, after reviewing your allergy history, your doctor may need to learn more about what is causing your symptoms.
-To do so, he or she may order one of the following tests:
+To do so, they may order one of the following tests:

-• An allergy skin test lightly punctures an allergen into the skin’s surface.
-This allows your doctor to monitor your skin for a reaction such as swelling or redness.
+• An allergy skin test, which lightly punctures an allergen into the skin’s surface and allows your doctor to monitor your skin for a reaction such as swelling or redness

-• A blood test detects the presence of antibodies that fight specific allergens.
+• A blood test, which detects the presence of antibodies that fight specific allergens

-There are various ways to treat the symptoms of allergic conjunctivitis, including:
+There are various ways to treat the symptoms of allergic conjunctivitis, including preventative home precautions and medications that your doctor may prescribe.

 Home Care